Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Computational experiments

 \begin{exm} Minimize the following square free quartic form over $\mathbb{S}^{n-1}$

 For $n=50$, the resulting SDP \reff{hmgsdp:prime}-\reff{hmgsdp:dual} has size $(N,m)=(1275,292824)$.
-Solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes about $3.5$ hours.
-The computed lower bound $f_{sos}^{hmg}=-140.4051$ (only four decimal digits are shown).
-The optimal $Z^*$ has rank two and FEC holds.
-There are 2 solutions (only four decimal digits are shown) extracted from $Z^*$:
+Solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes about $38$ minutes.
+The error of the computed solution for the SDP relaxation is around $8\cdot 10^{-8}$.
+The computed lower bound $f_{sos}^{hmg} \approx -140.4051$.
+The optimal $Z^*$ has rank two and FEC holds, so we get two optimizers.
+Their errors are around $2\cdot 10^{-7}$. \end{exm}

-The error is around $3\cdot 10^{-9}$.
-So they are global minimizers up to a tiny numerical error. \end{exm}